Outbreak of Bird Flu: Seven farms affected so far in Ghana

-Dr Patrick Abakeh, Director, Veterinary Services Directorate, says seven farms have so far been affected with the Avian Influenza (Bird Flu) in the country.
+The Director, Veterinary Services Directorate, Dr Patrick Abakeh, says seven farms have so far been affected with the Avian Influenza (Bird Flu) in the country.

 In all, 5,811 birds died naturally on the affected farms, while the Veterinary Services destroyed 4,500 birds, he said.